Ouranosinc/xclim/docs/indicators.rst

 generic: Generic indicators
 ===========================

 Indicators in this "realm" do not have units assigned to their inputs.
 They provide useful functions that might apply to many different types of data.
-They are most useful for building custom "indicator modules", see :ref:`Virtual-modules`.
+They are most useful for building custom "indicator modules", see :ref:`indicators:Virtual submodules`.

 .. raw:: html